 It’s best practice to buy royalty-free fonts for client projects –which you can do at many of the best stock photo sites in business–, but you may not know where to begin – or why that’s the case.
-In this guide, we’ll breakdown everything you need to know about free fonts, laws, and licenses.
+In this guide, we’ll breakdown everything you need to know about free fonts, laws, and licenses for commercial use fonts.

 But can you prove that they’re really free?
-Do you know where they came from, or what the consequences are if you improperly use a font file?
+Do you know where they came from, or what the consequences are if you improperly use a font file in your design projects?

 The fact is that many designers don’t fully understand font licenses, and that’s okay.
 If the fine print isn’t your forte, let’s dig in and hopefully give you a better understanding of font licensing.